 1. Seamless finishes

-Indoor-outdoor connection is key in 2021, and growing numbers of designers are achieving this by using the same materials and colours indoors and out.
+Indoor-outdoor connection is key, and growing numbers of designers are achieving this by using the same materials and colours indoors and out.
 If your kitchen and alfresco area are next to each other, create a seamless look by running your kitchen benchtop from indoors to out.
 If the two areas are separate, create a visual connection by using the same benchtop and joinery finishes in both.

 When it comes to colour, various shades of concrete grey, charcoal and brown-based neutrals are all on-trend for the coming year.